 Face to Face on ground; Semester (15 weeks), and in Summer (10 weeks)

-The nursing programs are offered at the Jersey City campus.
+The nursing programs are offered at the Jersey City campus and Meadowlands campuses.
 Courses are offered as follows:

 MSN Primary Care (Adult-Gerontology Nurse Practitioner).
 15 week semester schedule.